-Eric Hydorn assists clients, from large corporations to solo inventors, with drafting and prosecuting patent applications as well as preparing opinions directed to freedom-to-operate, patentability, invalidity, and infringement.
-He focuses his practice on the chemical, mechanical, and biological arts.
+Eric Hydorn assists clients ranging from large corporations to solo inventors with drafting and prosecuting patent applications and preparing opinions directed to freedom-to-operate, patentability, invalidity, and infringement.
+He focuses his practice on chemical, biological, mechanical, electromechanical, and software innovations.

-Concurrent with his undergraduate studies, he participated in microbiology research with the Hope College Science Department and later interned for a Tier 1 supplier of electrochromic mirrors.
-Eric then joined a metalworking fluids supplier as a chemist, conducting research and development and providing on-site technical service to customers in the automotive and aerospace industries.
+Before joining the firm, Eric worked in the intellectual property department of a Tier 1 supplier of climatized automotive seating.
+Concurrent with his undergraduate studies, he participated in watershed microbiology research with the Hope College Science Department and later interned for a Tier 1 supplier of electrochromic mirrors.
+Eric then joined a metalworking fluids supplier as a chemist, providing quality control testing, conducting product R&D, and providing on-site technical service to customers in the automotive and aerospace industries.
 While attending law school in the evenings, he worked full-time to jumpstart his intellectual property experience.